A bespoke suit to support independence

 Alex has classic Ehlers Danlos Syndrome which causes his body’s connectives tissue and its collagen to become fragile and stretchy (https://www.ehlers-danlos.org/what-is-eds/).

 Before wearing his DMO® Custom Leggings Alex would be in a tremendous amount of pain causing him to cry out in the night and quickly become unsettled.
 His condition also caused him to hyper extend his lower body which could often cause him to lose his balance on one leg as well as on some days, two.

 Since Pam, our clinical specialist, prescribed Alex with his DMO® Custom Leggings Jacqui has reported that he rarely complains of lower limb pain and often experiences the benefits of his orthoses even when he isn’t wearing them, due to the carry over effect from the strategic panelling and biomechanical reinforcement.

 DM Orthotics remove need for medication for Ehlers Danlos patient

 Hannah Ensor has Hypermobility Type Ehlers Danlos Syndrome (EDS) and Postural Orthostatic Tachycardia Syndrome (POTS).
 She is a cartoonist and runs her own company, Stickman Communications.
 A bright sense of humour and tenacious ambition have seen her turn her stickman characters, used to communicate how she was feeling during a time in hospital, into a unique and creative business helping people worldwide better understand disability.

-Read on to hear how Hannah describes her experience of using Dynamic Movement Orthoses and how she no longer needs medication for her conditions.
+Read on to hear how Hannah describes her experience of using Dynamic Movement Orthoses® and how she no longer needs medication for her conditions.

-A case study on our DMO glove
+A testimonial about our DMO glove

 Janet had a stroke in 2015 and her right side was severely affected.
 This impacted significantly on her ability to perform daily activities due to a tremor and reduced stability of her right upper limb.